|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Looking for a simple, kid-friendly side dish for weekday Passover meals?
-This Savory Matzo Farfel couldn't be easier to prepare, and it makes a nice change from plain, unadorned matzo.
+This matzo farfel couldn't be easier to prepare, and it makes a nice change from plain, unadorned matzo.
 Serve it alongside a saucy dish like this Chicken with Prunes Tsimmes, so you can use the farfel to sop up the sauce.
 Add some Ginger Roasted Broccoli, and you've got a simple, satisfying family meal.
 But you can serve it anywhere you'd want a starchy side dish during Passover, and it will work.

 Farfel is an Ashkenazi Jewish egg pasta similar to spaetzle or nokedli, and sometimes referred to as "egg barley."
-The pasta isn't kosher for Passover, so matzo farfel, which is simply crushed up matzo-farfel, takes its place.
+This may sound confusing, but pasta isn't kosher for Passover, so this recipe for matzo farfel, which is simply crushed up matzo crackers, takes its place.
 You can buy commercially prepared matzo farfel, but it's just as simple to break up sheets of matzo on your own, as in this recipe.

 Break the matzo sheets into medium pieces in a bowl.